-When FHLBI opened its doors on Oct.
-15, 1932, the mission was to restore housing finance and revitalize homeownership after thousands of families lost their homes during the Great Depression.
+When FHLBank Indianapolis opened its doors on October 15, 1932, the mission was to restore housing finance and revitalize homeownership after thousands of families lost their homes during the Great Depression.
 In 1989, Congress added the Affordable Housing Program (AHP) as another tool for FHLBanks to use to help families afford housing.
 Today, AHP is one of the most successful private sources of funding in the United States and has extended the FHLBanks’ original intent by furthering the idea that people deserve quality, affordable homes.

-FHLBI grants help members partner with community developers and public agencies to develop affordable housing in their communities.
+FHLBank Indianapolis grants help members partner with community developers and public agencies to develop affordable housing in their communities.
 Our members have access to low-cost funding through our Homeownership Initiatives programs, competitive AHP grants and Community Investment Program (CIP) which support all stages of housing and community economic development.

 See the 2016 Annual Report page of our Affordable Housing Advisory Council, which advises the bank on low- and moderate-income housing programs and housing needs in Indiana and Michigan.

 In partnership with our members, FHLBank Indianapolis offers three grant programs designed to address the homeownership needs of families throughout the life cycle of homeownership:

 COMMUNITY INVESTMENT PROGRAM

-Through its Community Investment Program (CIP), FHLBI provides members with at-cost loans and letters of credit to support affordable housing and community economic development activities that benefit low- and moderate-income families or neighborhoods.
+Through its Community Investment Program (CIP), FHLBank Indianapolis provides members with at-cost loans and letters of credit to support affordable housing and community economic development activities that benefit low- and moderate-income families or neighborhoods.
 These funds can be used to develop affordable housing, for infrastructure improvements, or to support local job creation.
 Through CIP, our members are making an incredible impact on their communities every day.
 Learn more about CIP Advances

 COMMUNITY SPIRIT AWARDS

-Each year, FHLBI honors an individual from one Indiana and one Michigan member institution who shows an outstanding dedication to affordable housing and community economic development.
+Each year, we honor two individuals from our member institutions (one from Indiana and one from Michigan) who show an outstanding dedication to affordable housing and community economic development.
 For more information about the awards and nomination criteria, read Community Spirit Award

 COMMUNITY SUPPORT REVIEW